 We recognise the courage it can take to raise a complaint.
 We also recognise the difficulty experienced by someone who has had a complaint made against them.
 HDCOs help ensure that each person’s voice is heard and taken seriously.

 HDCOs are in close contact with all areas of the University.
 They understand many of the local issues that affect the University community, as well as Deakin’s policy framework that applies in situations relating to discrimination, harassment and bullying.

 You can also raise your concerns confidentially with a HDCO, before choosing whether to progress with any further action.

 You can select any HDCO from the network list and contact them by email or phone.
 You are welcome to choose a HDCO from your immediate work or study area.
 Alternatively, you can select a HDCO who is further removed from your area if you prefer.

-You can also request a referral to a particular HDCO by contacting the Diversity and Inclusion Coordinator, Mediation and Complaints.
+You can also request a referral to a particular HDCO by contacting the Diversity, Equity and Inclusion Coordinator, Mediation and Complaints.

 If you would like to know more about the role of HDCOs, contact:

 Manager, Safer Community and Complaints (03) 5227 3589